The API provides a few features to ease API testing. These features are described below.

 - api_key: Your api token or the test api token: ab594c14986612f6167a975e1c369e71edab6900

-If you are integrating to MFS Africa Enterprise for cross border collections or payments, then you will have to test using live transactions with real currency.
-The BXC currency is not yet available for cross border integrations.
+If you are integrating to the API for cross-border collections or payments, then you will have to test using live transactions with real currency.
+The BXC currency is not yet available for cross-border integrations.